Course ScheduleNote: Course schedule is subject to (and probably will) change.

 > Homework: Watch Introduction and Sections 1-3 of this Lynda.com video.

 DUE: Final Topic and Resource list (all should be printed out; be sure to include URLs for all websites); Post your blog URLs here.

 >The First Rule of Web Club

-> Tech time: HTML special characters; The BR, HR, A (HREF, NAME; MAILTO), BLOCKQUOTE, OL/UL and IMG elements; Adding comments to HTML code.
+> Tech time: HTML special characters; The BR, HR, A (HREF, NAME; MAILTO), BLOCKQUOTE, OL/UL elements; Adding comments to HTML code.
 Publishing your Web site.
 Using Filezilla to transfer files to the server.
 Directory structure

 > Lab: Setting up an HTML home page